 At RENOVA, we use our very own in-house designers who will ensure that your newly-renovated home works for you in the best way possible – from improved internal layout to clever storage solutions and attractive fixtures and finishes.
 Also, at RENOVA, we only use our own staff and trusted partners who are all committed to neat and tidy, professional workmanship.

 Under the new building regulations all new houses are extremely energy- efficient, comfortable and healthy – both for the occupant and the environment.
-Through Deep Retrofit, existing cold, draughty, badly designed houses can be brought up to the same standards of energy-efficiency.
+Through Deep Retrofit, existing houses that are cold, draughty and badly designed, can be brought up to the same standards of energy-efficiency.

 Think twice, therefore, before presuming you need to extend your home.
 It makes abundant sense instead to make the most of the space you already have and to make it as energy-efficient and comfortable as possible.
 In financial terms, not only will the value of your home increase, you’ll also be saving on fuel bills and mitigating the impact of future fuel price increases.
 Don’t forget that since March 2015, the cash value of SEAI grants available to householders has increased by between 25-50%.
 A bonus payment has also been introduced for householders who avail of three or more energy efficient improvements on their home.
 As well as these grants, there are also tax breaks available under the new Home Renovation Incentive Scheme.